drocheam/optrace/docs/source/usage/elements.rst

 Image Parameter
 ##################################

-Alternatively to a uniformly emitting area there is the possiblity to provide light distributions (=images).
+Alternatively to a uniformly emitting area there is the possibility to provide light distributions (=images).

-For this the emitting surface needs to be a ``RectangularSurface``.
-The image itself can be provided as numpy array, path or preset.
+For this the emitting surface needs to be a :python:`RectangularSurface`.
+The image itself can be provided as :class:`numpy.ndarray`, path or preset.

 .. testcode::